Hendrik040/S3_Uploader/README.md

 streamlit run app.py
 ```

 The application will open in your default web browser.
+You'll need to enter the password to access the application functionality.

 ## Configuration

 The application uses environment variables for AWS credentials.
 These are loaded from the `.env` file using python-dotenv.
 For production deployments on Linux or cloud platforms, you can set these environment variables directly in your system or deployment platform.

+The default password is set in the application code.
+For production use, consider moving this to an environment variable as well.

 ## Security Note